abrennec/tbag_2021/01_audio_rendering/readme.md

 - [All you need to know about Musique Concrète](https://www.musicradar.com/news/everything-you-need-to-know-about-musique-concrete)
 - [Pierre Schaeffer und die Musique Concrète](https://museum.rechtaufremix.org/exponate/pierre-schaeffer-und-die-musique-concrete/)

-Music concrète will serve as the basis for our first practical exercise.
-Please wrap your head around the following questions and use sticky notes and this **[Miro Board](https://miro.com/app/board/o9J_kjnEj5M=/?moveToWidget=3074457350351573492&cot=12)** to answer them and add additional material, examples, questions and thoughts that we can use as a basis for a discussion:
+**Group work**: Music concrète will serve as the basis for our first practical exercise.
+Once you have completed the material above, please get in touch with your group member.
+Wrap your heads around the following questions and use sticky notes and this **[Miro Board](https://miro.com/app/board/o9J_kjnEj5M=/?moveToWidget=3074457350351573492&cot=12)** to answer them and add additional material, examples, questions and thoughts that we can use as a basis for a discussion:

 - What is musique concrète?
 - What was so revolutionary about musique concrète?